On the Emergence of Induction Heads for In-Context Learning: Introduction

-Concretely, our contributions are as follows: \begin{enumerate} \item We train and interpret a standard attention-only transformer on an ICL task (\cref{sec:transformers}).
-We find a relatively simple and highly interpretable \textbf{description of the weight matrices} that implement the induction head. \item Using a minimal ICL formulation, we give a formal proof that training dynamics induce a simplified structure of the weights (\cref{sec:full_dynamics}).
+Concretely, our contributions are as follows: \begin{enumerate}[topsep=0.5ex,itemsep=0ex,partopsep=1ex,parsep=1ex] \item Using a minimal ICL formulation, we give a formal proof that training dynamics induce a simplified structure of the weights (\cref{sec:full_dynamics}).
 The evolution of model weights stays within a 19-dimensional subspace of the entire parameter space, regardless of model or task size.
 We index this subspace by introducing \textbf{19 pseudo-parameters}. \item We empirically find that only \textbf{3 pseudo-parameters} are learned at the end of training, corresponding exactly to an induction head (\cref{sec:empirical}).
 We also find that the emergence of the 3 parameters is \textit{self-contained}, unaided by the presence of the other 16 parameters. \item We theoretically study the training dynamics of the induction head, assuming that only the 3 parameters are learnable (\cref{sec:induction_head_dynamics}).
 We prove that the 3 parameters always emerge in a specific sequence.
-We also prove asymptotic bounds for the emergence time for each parameter in terms of the context length, as well as a \textbf{tight bound on the total emergence time}. \end{enumerate} Finally, we also provide empirical validation for our theoretical results.
+We also prove asymptotic bounds for the emergence time for each parameter in terms of the context length and a \textbf{tight bound on the total emergence time}. \item We train and interpret a standard attention-only transformer on an ICL task (\cref{sec:standard-transformers}).
+We find a relatively simple \textbf{description of the weight matrices} that implement the induction head.
+Using progress measures during training, we show that the emergence of induction heads in standard transformers closely resembles the minimal model. \end{enumerate} Finally, we also provide empirical validation for our theoretical results.